 Picket Fences, Rome (1992-96)

 While we’d be lying if we said we watched racy CBS drama Picket Fences during its mid-’90s heyday, we can confidently say it doesn’t reflect anything even close to rural Wisconsin morals.
-Based in a fictional town called Rome (but shot entirely in southern California), murder, bank robbery, and sexualized controversy saw the fabricated central Wisconsin locale burning through eight mayors in four seasons.
+Based in a 2,700-person town in Adams County called Rome (but shot entirely in southern California), murder, bank robbery, and sexualized controversy saw the central Wisconsin locale burning through eight mayors in four seasons.

 Life With Louie, Cedar Knoll (1994-98)

-Louie Anderson’s name has become a punchline in itself these days.
-Yet for the better part of the 1990s, the corpulent comic was among the biggest names in comedy, with crossover capabilities into the realms of film, television, and even animation.
+For the better part of the 1990s, the comedian Louie Anderson was among the biggest names in comedy, with crossover capabilities into the realms of film, television, and even animation.
 From 1994 to 1998, Anderson’s cartoon Life With Louie ran on FOX.
 While the 39-episode series was semi-autobiographical, the show swapped out the namesake’s St. Paul, Minnesota roots for the invented Wisconsin town of Cedar Knoll.
 Some episodes chronicle local staples like deer hunting, blizzards, and watching the Packers, but the plotlines are usually broad and accessible.
-That said, it’s a family cartoon (that actually won two Emmys!) projected through a Midwest lens, complete with his pudgy and folksy mother making references to fish fry, casserole, and Piggly Wiggly in her distinct Great Lakes region lilt, and his dad bitching about shoveling.
+That said, it’s a family cartoon (that actually won two Emmys!) projected through a Midwest lens, complete with his folksy mother making references to fish fry, casserole, and Piggly Wiggly in her distinct Great Lakes region lilt, and his dad complaining about shoveling.